 Investors seeking an easier way to invest in cryptocurrencies can now invest in funds that purchase Bitcoin or altcoins.
 These funds can carry a significant premium when compared to direct trading, but they simplify cryptocurrency ownership as well as providing a way to gain exposure to cryptocurrencies in more conventional investment accounts, like IRAs and personal accounts.

 The most well-known cryptocurrency fund is Grayscale Bitcoin Investment Trust, trading as GBTC.
 The success of this fund led Grayscale to launch four more cryptocurrency funds: Bitcoin Cash Investment Trust, Ethereum Investment Trust, Litecoin Investment Trust and XRP Investment Trust.
 Higher expenses with funds can produce lower returns than with direct cryptocurrency trading, but funds can provide other advantages and can be purchased through many conventional investment accounts.

 Now, all you have to do is pick an exchange to use.
-Check out Benzinga’s Best Cryptocurrency Brokers for a breakdown of our picks.
-In the meantime, here’s a short list:
+Here’s a short list: